Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 Each EDIFACT export message requires two definitions in the *DataHub Exporter* module for each business partner and EDIFACT message:
 - Definition of the message header
     Figuratively speaking, the message header is the envelope, with which the message is sent.
 It contains general data such as receiver/sender information and dates.
-For detailed information, see [Create basic definition setting for the header](#create-basic-definition-setting-for-the-header).

 - Definition for the line items
     The line item section contains a list of single positions of the message, such as required information for each product that is part of an invoice.
 It is necessary to have a specific definition for the line items because they require other data sources than the message header.
-For detailed information, see [Manage line item definition](./03_ManageLineItemDefinition.md),

-Note that this chapter is valid both for the definition of the header definition and the definition for the line items.
+Note that this chapter is valid both for the definition of the header and the line items.
 Do not start with the definition for the line items before you have prepared the line item export.
 For detailed information, see [Prepare line item export](./02_ManageHeaderFileSett.md#prepare-line-item-export).

-## Create basic definition setting
+## Create basic definition settings
 Define basic data for the export definition.
 You must define a definition setting for both the header and the line items of a message.